rlv-dan/Snap2HTML/Snap2HTML/ReadMe.txt

   RL Vision can not be held responsible for any damages whatsoever, direct or indirect, caused by this software or other material from RL Vision.

+  --- Privacy Notice ----------------------------------------------------------

+  Snap2HTML does not connect to the internet.
+It does not phone home, check for updates, submit telemetry, spy on you or any other crap like that.
+It simply doesn't do anything behind your back and any data related to the program is yours.
+As it should be.